 Your GP will have received a letter and information about your follow-up plan.
-Your GP will still be responsible for your general health and can give you advice and support, as well as continuing to support your family and carers.
+Your GP will still be responsible for your general health.
+They can give you advice and support, as well as continuing to support your family and carers.

-When should I be seen in the Breast Clinic and how do I arrange an appointment?
+When should I be seen in the Breast Clinic?
+How do I arrange an appointment?

-- You may be asked to attend the breast clinic if your follow-up mammogram shows any changes which need further investigation.
-Should there be a need for you to attend the breast clinic for further tests, your Breast Care Team will contact you to let you know. - You should arrange a review with a member of the Breast Care Team if you have concerns about any of the following issues: - possible side effects from your chemotherapy or radiotherapy treatment - your on-going hormonal treatment - new changes in your breasts, chest wall regions, neck, or under your arm - new medical symptoms that you are worried could mean a spread of your breast cancer.
+- You may be asked to come to the Breast Clinic if your follow-up mammogram shows any changes which need further investigation.
+Should there be a need to attend the Breast Clinic for further tests, your Breast Care team will contact you to let you know. - You should arrange a review with a member of the Breast Care team if you have concerns about any of the following issues. - Possible side effects from your chemotherapy or radiotherapy treatment. - Your on-going hormonal treatment.

+- New changes in your breasts, chest wall regions, neck, or under your arm. - New medical symptoms that you are worried could mean a spread of your breast cancer.

-To arrange a review, please contact your Breast Care Team on the Cancer Care Line 01227 86 86 66.
-A Breast Care Nurse Specialist will contact you within two working days to discuss your concern and, if necessary, arrange a clinic appointment with your consultant.
+To arrange a review, please contact your Breast Care team on the Cancer Care Line 01227 868666.
+A Breast Care Nurse Specialist will contact you within two working days to discuss your concern.
+If necessary, they will arrange a clinic appointment with your consultant.
 We will aim to see you within two weeks of your telephone call.